GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 ## FAQs

 **What is Methods Hub?**
-Methods Hub is an infrastructure platform that provides openly accessible, reusable computational methods for working with Digital Behavioral Data (DBD) in social science research.
+Methods Hub is an infrastructure platform that provides openly accessible, reusable computational methods for working with digital behavioral data in social science research.

 **Who can submit a method to the Methods Hub?**
 Researchers, practitioners, and developers in computational social science, computer science, natural language processing and related fields can submit methods.